 Stunning and remote archaeological sites lie along the palm-fringed Nile River as it winds through Sudan’s legendary Kingdom of Kush, an ancient rival to the better-known pharaohs to the north.
-Our fascinating cultural journey brings you to the confluence of the Blue Nile and White Nile for a private sunset cruise, then overland by 4WD vehicle to grand and seldom-visited monuments, from the painted tombs of Napata to the breathtaking Pyramids of Meroe, a World Heritage Site.
+Our fascinating cultural journey brings you to the confluence of the Blue Nile and White Nile for a private morning cruise, then overland by 4WD vehicle to grand and seldom-visited monuments, from the painted tombs of Napata to the breathtaking Pyramids of Meroe, a World Heritage Site.
 Along the way, you’ll enjoy desert picnics, hidden Nubian villages, visits to chai houses to sip cinnamon tea, a mystical Sufi dance, and even camel rides!
 Select accommodations, including a charming guest house and a safari-style tented camp, put you just steps away from the amazing ruins of a lost kingdom on the Nile.

 I learned a lot about the history and culture of the region.
 Enjoyed dinner with archaeologists, the amazing pyramids, tombs and Coptic ruins, visiting the nomads.
 Staying in tents in the desert was fun.